Stop (Franco De Vita album)

-Stop is a 2004 studio album by Franco De Vita.
+Stop is the ninth album by Franco De Vita released on April 28, 2004.
 The first hit single was "Tú De Qué Vas", which reached No. 3 on Billboard Hot Latin Tracks and No. 1 Latin Pop Airplay.
 "Ay Dios" and "Si La Ves", a collaboration with Sin Bandera, were also released as singles, with the latter also hitting the Top 10 in Billboard.
 The album earned a Latin Grammy Award nomination for Best Male Pop Vocal Album.